NikolayS/postgres_dba/README.md

 # postgres_dba (PostgresDBA)

-The missing set of useful tools for Postgres DBA.
+The missing set of useful tools for Postgres DBA and non-Postgres developers.

 :warning: The project is in its very early stage.
 If you have great ideas, feel free to create a pull request or open an issue.